yarikos/express-batch/README.md

 The handler parses requests, and then invokes the relevant handler for each request (the standard app router is used), collects all the responses and sends them back as a JSON object with sections for each response.

-Currently, only routes for GET locations are upported.
+Currently, only routes for GET locations are supported.

 ## Example